 We are a development stage biotechnology company with a limited operating history and limited assets and capital.
-We have incurred losses each year since inception and have an accumulated deficit of \$22,970,308 at September 30, 2006.
+We have incurred losses each year since inception and have an accumulated deficit of \$26,003,586 at September 30, 2007.
 We have generated minimal revenues by licensing our technology for certain crops to companies willing to share in our development costs.
-However, our technology may not be ready for widespread commercialization for several years.
-We expect to continue to incur losses for the next several years because we anticipate that our expenditures on research and development, commercialization and administrative activities will significantly exceed our revenues during that period.
-In addition, we cannot assure you that we will be able to sell our New Jersey state net operating losses for any specific fiscal year.
+However, our technology may not be ready for commercialization for several years.
+We expect to continue to incur losses for the next several years because we anticipate that our expenditures on research and development, and administrative activities will significantly exceed our revenues during that period.
 We cannot predict when, if ever, we will become profitable.